-1. Tax Reform
+2. Tax Reform

-PROBLEM: Property Tax reform legislation that was passed in the 2013 legislative session is providing property tax relief for several classifications and subsets of property, but changing the assessment methodology for certain property has unduly reduced the future revenue of local governments.
+PROBLEM: Property Tax reform legislation that was passed in the 2013 legislative session is providing property tax relief for several classifications and subsets of property but changing the assessment methodology for certain property has unduly reduced the future revenue of local governments.
 While the new business property tax credit and legislatively imposed rollback are funded in large part by state dollars, changes to the taxable value of multi-residential and telecommunications properties will have a detrimental effect on future property tax revenues.
 Additionally, capping backfill funding and reducing the assessment growth limitation percentage will only further threaten the future revenue of local governments, and by extension, the services they provide to the taxpayers.
-In the absence of true reform, lowa's property tax system is still in need of equity among classes and stability for local governments.
+In the absence of true reform, Iowa's property tax system is still in need of equity among classes and stability for local governments.

-SOLUTION: Comprehensive property tax reform should continue to be a primary goal of the Legislature in 2019 and the years ahead.
-The Iowa State Association of County Supervisors (ISACS) supports property tax reform that stabilizes the tax base, resolves unfair discrepancies within the current tax base, improves accountability in the budgeting processes of local governments, and imposes a reasonable limitation on city and county property taxes while maintaining local control for citizens and their elected representatives.
+SOLUTION: Comprehensive property tax reform should continue to be a primary goal of the Legislature in 2020 and the years ahead.
+The lowa State Association of County Supervisors (ISACS) supports property tax reform that stabilizes the tax base, resolves unfair discrepancies within the current tax base, improves accountability in the budgeting processes of local governments, and imposes a reasonable limitation on city and county property taxes while maintaining local control for citizens and their elected representatives.
 The Legislature should fully fund the property tax credits and the commercial and industrial property tax replacement claims (backfill) and should consider an appropriation to help local governments deal with the reduction in revenue due to the changes to the assessment methodology for multi-residential and telecommunications property.
-There are six steps that the lowa Legislature could take that would improve the system and address the tax burden of local property owners:
+There are five steps that the lowa Legislature could take that would improve the system and address the tax burden of local property owners:

-- 1. As the state determines how to manage its funding priorities, the Legislature must understand that funding taken from local government will result either in significant cuts in services or increased property taxes.
+- As the state determines how to manage its funding priorities, the Legislature must understand that funding taken from local government will result either in significant cuts in services or increased property taxes.
 Any proposal brought forth that reduces the percentage at which property is assessed should be revenue neutral or provide the necessary level of funding to replace the loss in local government property tax dollars.
 The backfill should be fully funded to make up for the reduced taxable value of commercial and industrial property.
 If the legislature insists on reducing or phasing-out the backfill, it must be done in a responsible manner that does not result in significant property tax increases or cuts to vital services.
-Funding for services that the county is required to provide should be equal to the cost of services. - 2.
-Legislation should be passed to phase-in a decoupling of agricultural buildings from agricultural land, and to value agricultural buildings at their full market value.
+Funding for services that the county is required to provide should be equal to the cost of services. - Legislation should be passed to phase-in a decoupling of agricultural buildings from agricultural land, and to value agricultural buildings at their full market value.
 Agricultural buildings account for about \$1.5 billion, or 5.1% of agricultural taxable value.
 However, the value generated from agricultural buildings is automatically subtracted from the value generated for agricultural land by the productivity formula.
-The result is that the construction of any new agricultural building adds zero net value to lowa's property tax base.
-This situation is doubly problematic because large-scale livestock operations and grain facilities impose significant additional costs on counties, such as for road maintenance, without expanding the tax base to help pay for those costs. - 3.
-Legislation should decouple residential and agricultural property for purposes of the assessment growth limitation.
-The practice of limiting the growth of both classes to the lower level of the two, which began in the late 1970s to address rapidly rising residential values, is outdated and contributes to the growing disparity between residential property and commercial/industrial property.
-Each class of property should rise or fall, subject to the assessment growth limitation, on its own market factors. - 4.
-The assessment growth limitation should also have a lower limit.
-While there is currently a ceiling, there is no floor to limit the decline of taxable property value in adverse markets.
-By setting a limit on the devaluation in a given year, the property tax revenue stream would be protected from sharp declines in property valuation.
-While the assessed value would decline with the market, the taxable value would not be rolled back as much with lower limits in place. - 5.
-The state sales and use tax should be increased by up to one cent.
-The first 3/8 of a cent is dedicated to the Natural Resources and Outdoor Recreation Trust Fund, leaving additional sales tax revenue that can be used to fund mental health and disability services currently covered by property taxes.
-The remainder of the increased revenue could be used to provide income tax relief.
+The result is that the construction of any new agricultural building adds zero net value to Iowa's property tax base.
+This situation is doubly problematic because large-scale livestock operations and grain facilities impose significant additional costs on counties, such as for road maintenance, without expanding the tax base to help pay for those costs.